nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 Each query has an appropriate name, which is then used by modules to extract data from the syntax tree.
 For now two types of queries are used by `nvim-treesitter`:
   - `highlights.scm` : used for syntax highlighting, using the `highlight` module.
-  - `locals.scm` : used to exctract keyword definitions, scopes, references,... using the `locals` module.
+  - `locals.scm` : used to extract keyword definitions, scopes, references,... using the `locals` module.

-For both of thses types there is a *norm* you will have to follow so that features work fine.
+For both of these types there is a *norm* you will have to follow so that features work fine.
 Here are some global advices :
   - If your language is listed [here](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries), you can debug and experiment with your queries there.